teemoyeung/SeeThru/README.md

 # SeeThru
-This repository is for testing purposes
+This repository is for testing purposes.